peteroupc/peteroupc.github.io/bernsupp.md

 _Proof:_ If _f_ is 0 everywhere in its domain or 1 everywhere in its domain: Return 0 or 1, respectively.
 Otherwise, let&mdash;

-- _M_ be the Lipschitz constant of _f_ (its derivative's maximum absolute value if _f_ is continuous), or a computable number greater than this.
+- _M_ be the Lipschitz constant of _f_ (its derivative's absolute value of the maximum if _f_ is continuous), or a computable number greater than this. bsolute value of the maximum/g
 - _l_ be either 0 if 0 is in the domain of _f_, or 1 otherwise, and
 - _u_ be either 0 if 1 is in the domain of _f_, or 1 otherwise.